 You can’t really stop the surge that often occurs during a storm, but you can shield your heating and air conditioning equipment from it.
 Get a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a jump in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could harm.
 Remember to never touch any electrical components, and ask for a technician’s help if you are not comfortable using surge protectors properly.

 Your family and you need to seek shelter first and foremost, but if time allows, shut off your heating and cooling system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and get rid of any debris.

 Once the storm is over, ensure the system is safe before starting up your heating and air conditioning system.
 To begin, verify there are no signals of damage and get rid of any debris from around the system.
 Try to evaluate and confirm there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 716-427-6807 for an AC inspection if appears there has been any damage or flooding to the air conditioning.
 Once you’ve had the system checked by an expert to ensure safe working, turn the heating and cooling system back on immediately to help dry the home and limit mold from getting into your system or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Sunbeam Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Sunbeam Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and air conditioning system in working order through all the seasons.